Yee Soo-kyung

-Yee Soo-kyung (이수경, born 1963) is a South Korean multi-disciplinary artist and sculptor best known for her Translated Vase series which utilizes the broken fragments of priceless Korean ceramics to form a new sculpture.
+Yeesookyung (Korean: 이수경, born 1963) is a South Korean multi-disciplinary artist and sculptor best known for her Translated Vase series which utilizes the broken fragments of priceless Korean ceramics to form a new sculpture.
 Yee's biomorphic sculptures highlight the beauty and possibility after rupture.
 Her other works in installation and drawings explore psycho-spiritual introspection, cultural deconstruction, kitsch, as well as Korean traditional arts and history melded with contemporary aesthetics.

 Biography

-Yee Soo-Kyung was born in Seoul, Korea in 1963.
+Yeesookyung was born in Seoul, Korea in 1963.
 She attended Seoul National University in 1989 to study Western painting for her BFA and MFA.
 Despite her choice of major, her early works from the 1990s were mainly installations, video art, and performance.
 These works were influenced by the post-Minjung movement that was more socially focused and critiqued the state of Korean society.
 Her religious background includes both Buddhism and Catholicsim, and she is not particularly beholden to one or another.
 She views religions as an expression of human desire.
 Personal narrative, spirituality, and references from popular culture are continuous themes within her art.